Developer Guide

 If your answer is “it breaks,” you're not just losing functionality - you're losing customers, trust, and opportunities.

-Why Dropouts Are Everyone's Problem
+Why Dropouts Matter

 These aren't "what if" situations.
 They're normal user behaviour.